How AI is Changing the World of Contract Creation and Management

 AI also steps in to help when supplier details are provided in emails, scanned documents, PDFs, or even paper forms.
 Optical character recognition can convert various documents to text, scanning them for key data points like costs, quantities, and quality metrics.
 It can then incorporate those directly into contracts, only ever alerting a human if it flags an error or discrepancy.
 More importantly, the system can actually learn from any corrections or modifications to be able to better interpret similar documents in the future.

 These efficiency increases are exactly what we mean when discussing the value of enhancing current processes.
 The old methods of having employees comb through every supplier document in order to write a reliable contract are outdated and can be dramatically improved thanks to machine learning and artificial intelligence.
-One company working with JAGGAER and Edgeverve saved time equating to over 1.5 full-time employees, allowing them to instead dedicate that human power to more strategic efforts and push the organization forward.
+One company working with JAGGAER saved time equating to over 1.5 full-time employees, allowing them to instead dedicate that human power to more strategic efforts and push the organization forward.

 Mitigating Potential Risk

 Whether you’re sourcing new suppliers, making purchases, or writing new contracts, managing risk is vital, especially in the current tumultuous markets.
 Artificial intelligence in contract creation can help minimize your potential exposure without sacrificing opportunity, simply by covering potential areas you may not have previously considered.

 The biggest way that AI does this is by analyzing the language of your contracts and responding to it.
 This includes recommending new language or clauses based on the context of the rest of the document, as well as the history of similar contracts, performance against those contracts, and past supplier issues or delays by similar vendors in related categories.
 All of this information is analyzed and considered, and the system can make decisions about which clauses are necessary to protect your organization.